Hong Kong Fashion Week for Spring/Summer concludes

 Latest fashion tech equips the industry for market expansion

-HONG KONG, Jul, 12 2018 - (ACN Newswire) - The 25th Hong Kong Fashion Week for Spring/Summer, organised by HKTDC, came to a close today.
-Around 11,000 buyers from 65 countries and regions attended the four-day fair (9-12 July), with buyers from Belt and Road countries such as Bangladesh, India, Indonesia, Malaysia, Russia, Thailand and Vietnam recorded considerable growth.
-Around fifteen fashion events, including fashion shows, industry forecasting and fashion tech seminars, a buyer forum and a networking reception were held during the fair to generate business opportunities for industry professionals.
+HONG KONG, Jul, 11 2019 - (ACN Newswire) - The 26th HKTDC Hong Kong Fashion Week for Spring/Summer, organised by the Hong Kong Trade Development Council (HKTDC), drew to a successful close today.
+Over 10,000 buyers from 73 countries and regions attended the four-day fair (8-11 July), with buyer attendance from ASEAN countries including Indonesia, the Philippines, Thailand, Vietnam as well as Japan and Russia, recording considerable growth.
+More than 10 fashion events, including international fashion parades, a buyer forum, a networking reception and luncheons, were held during the fair to generate business opportunities for industry professionals.

-Hong Kong Fashion Week for Spring/Summer featured some 1,100 exhibitors from 14 countries and regions.
-The third edition of CENTRESTAGE, a platform for international, especially Asian fashion brands and designers to promote their brands and launch their collections, will be held 5-8 September.
+Hong Kong Fashion Week for Spring/Summer featured around 1,000 exhibitors from 12 countries and regions.
+The fourth edition of CENTRESTAGE, a platform for international, and especially Asian, fashion labels and designers to promote their brands and launch collections, will be held from 4 to 7 September 2019.
 Details will be announced soon.
-Please visit the website www.centrestage.com.hk/ for more information.
+Please visit the fair website, www.centrestage.com.hk/, for more information.

 Hong Kong Fashion Week for Spring/Summer: http://www.hktdc.com/hkfashionweekss/

-For more comments from exhibitors and buyers, please visit: https://bit.ly/2KSn2sO
+For more comments from the exhibitors and buyers, please visit: http://tiny.cc/7lzj9y

 Sectors: Trade Shows, Fashion/Apparel